 the categorisation percentage is less than 30%; or

-a financial institution (as defined in the Financial Sector Regulation Act, No. 9 of 2017) uses funds (such as policyholders funds or trust property) which are not held primarily for the benefit of its shareholders and the transaction is not with a related party.
+the issuers or its subsidiary is a financial institution (as defined in the Financial Sector Regulation Act, No. 9 of 2017) uses funds (such as policyholders funds or trust property) which are not held primarily for the benefit of its shareholders and the transaction is not with a related party.

-(c) the JSE must decide on ordinary course of business transactions and in its assessment, the JSE will have regard to –
+9.2 The JSE must decide on ordinary course of business transactions and in its assessment, the JSE will have regard to –

-(i) the nature of business of the transacting parties;
+(a) the nature of business of the transacting parties;

-(ii) the incidence of similar transactions;
+(b) the incidence of similar transactions;

-(iii) the size measured against similar transactions;
+(c) the size measured against similar transactions;

-(iv) whether the transaction contributes to the issuer’s existing income arising in the ordinary course of the issuer’s activities;
+(d) whether the transaction contributes to the issuer’s existing income arising in the ordinary course of the issuer’s activities;

-(v) if the transaction contributes to costs that relate directly to the revenue contemplated in (iv) above; and
+(e) whether the transaction contributes to costs that relate directly to the revenue contemplated in (iv) above; and

-(vi) if the transaction is in the ordinary course of business for both transacting parties.
+(f) whether the transaction is in the ordinary course of business for both transacting parties.

 Categorisation